Originally published May 9th, 2018, but these words are as true today as they were then.

 Respect starts with loving people.
 If you respect people, you don’t treat them badly even if they deserve it.
 Treat everyone the way they should be treated, not the way they deserve to be treated.
 Some people might not deserve to be treated well— they might steal from your customers or even steal your customers—but you should still treat them with respect.
 This doesn’t mean you let people walk all over you.
 I have fired people and given them hugs and prayed with them as I’m firing them.
 My mom had a few bad employees over those 20+ years that she had to fire because they thought they could walk over her or stole from her, but my mother didn’t berate them or demean them when she let them go.
 When you have a policy of treating everyone with respect, whether they’ve earned it or not, the benefits of that policy will come back tenfold.

-If you want to benefit from my training just like my mother did, please join me in Atlanta for the Speed Cleaning for the Pros conference on June 29 and 30.
+If you want to benefit from my training just like my mother did, please check out my Cleaning Business Fundamentals program and how it helps residential business owners reclaim their lives and get on the path toward success.
 It is absolutely worth the investment and you’ll start to reap rewards immediately.

 Known as The Maid Coach, Debbie Sardone is America’s top cleaning business consultant.
 Debbie helps owners of residential cleaning companies build a 7-figure dream business, with a 6-figure income and the freedom in their lives that they deserve.